Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 5

 far from / hospital ship - but it ws a ranging

-shot - / range immediately altered.
+shot - & / range immediately altered.
 One of our

-destroyers afterwds went very close to / Hosp
+destroyers afterwds went very close to / Hosp.

 ship, but no shot followed her.
 Presently /

-hosp-ship moved back to another position.
+hosp -ship moved back to another positn.
 I

 fancy she had very properly moved from there